-Methadone has been the gold standard for opioid maintenance and avoidance of withdrawal during medically managed detoxification since the 1960s, and it remains the preferred option for the management of pregnant women dependent on opioids [17].
+Methadone has been the criterion standard for opioid maintenance and avoidance of withdrawal during medically managed detoxification since the 1960s, and it remains the preferred option for the management of pregnant women dependent on opioids [9; 10].
 As noted, methadone has been classified as pregnancy category C by the FDA because there is a lack of human studies.
-Although the FDA has concerns, mothers who have been administered methadone properly, under medical supervision, have been found less likely to use other illicit drugs that could harm the fetus [21].
+Although not approved by the FDA for OUD in pregnancy, patients who have been administered methadone properly, under medical supervision, have been found less likely to use other illicit drugs that could harm the fetus [15; 16].

 Methadone maintenance therapy consists of an induction phase and a stabilization phase.
 The induction phase either continues the current methadone dose, if the patient was already using methadone pre-pregnancy, or starts an initial dose (based on weight, height, gestational age, and presence of withdrawal symptoms) if the patient has never taken methadone.
 If treatment is being initiated for the first time, it may be preferable for the patient to be admitted to an inpatient opioid treatment program for approximately 72 hours of observation.
-During the inpatient stay, the opioid levels and the physical status of the mother and the pregnancy are assessed [17; 23].
-However, methadone induction is most often initiated in a licensed outpatient opioid treatment program, because inpatient care is not always available [22].
+During the inpatient stay, the opioid levels and the physical status of the mother and the pregnancy are assessed [10; 19].
+However, methadone induction is most often initiated in a licensed outpatient opioid treatment program, because inpatient care is not always available [17].

-The average dose of methadone for pregnant women is 20 - 40 mg in the first trimester [24].
+The average dose of methadone for pregnant women is 20-40 mg in the first trimester [9; 10].
 As the fetus and placenta increase in size, a medical review is necessary to determine whether an increase of the dose of methadone is needed to avoid potentially harmful withdrawal symptoms.
 The dose is increased by 10 mg at each stage of significant growth; at the end of the 36 weeks, the average dose is 70 mg.
-Immediately prior to delivery (38 to 40 weeks), the usual dose is 80 mg [17].
-After the birth, additional titration will be necessary, but the medication should be continued and not significantly reduced-the mother should be closely monitored during the postpartum period to avoid over-sedation [22].
-An aftercare plan should also be in place for the safety of the mother and the child [23].
+Immediately prior to delivery (38 to 40 weeks), the usual dose is 80 mg [9; 10].
+After the birth, additional titration will be necessary, but the medication should be continued and not significantly reduced-the mother should be closely monitored during the postpartum period to avoid over-sedation [17].
+An aftercare plan should also be in place for the safety of the mother and the child [19].

-Methadone can be administered once per day in early pregnancy; however, as the pregnancy progresses, split dosing is recommended [17].
+Methadone can be administered once per day in early pregnancy; however, as the pregnancy progresses, split dosing is recommended [10].
 However, there has been a lack of empirical investigation of the effects on fetal and maternal plasma levels.
-As the dose increases, adverse effects are also more common, including sleep disturbances, excess weight gain, fluid retention, and intolerance to pain during delivery [26].
+As the dose increases, adverse effects are also more common, including sleep disturbances, excess weight gain, fluid retention, and intolerance to pain during delivery [10].
 Any medications typically used for pain management during childbirth should be used with caution.

 There are medical risks associated with methadone maintenance during pregnancy.
 One main concern is exposure of infants to the opioid in utero, resulting in withdrawal symptoms manifesting minutes to days later.
 Most symptoms develop within 72 hours after birth.
-This acute withdrawal is referred to as neonatal abstinence syndrome (NAS), and it is an expected and treatable outcome in infants born following methadone maintenance [25].
+As noted, this acute withdrawal from opioids is referred to as NOWS, and it is an expected and treatable outcome in infants born following methadone maintenance [1; 20].
 Despite the risks, the benefits of methadone generally outweigh the negatives.
-Infants born to mothers on methadone maintenance are more likely to be born within the 36- to 38-week period and tend to be of average weight than children born to mothers with uncontrolled opioid use [17].
+Infants born to mothers on methadone maintenance are more likely to be born within the 36- to 38-week period and tend to be of average weight than children born to mothers with uncontrolled opioid use [9; 10].